CrowdStrike/falcon-helm/helm-charts/falcon-kac/README.md

 ### Security Context Constraints

 If `hostNetwork` must be enabled (required when a custom CNI prevents control plane nodes from communicating directly with pods), a custom SCC that permits host network access is required.
-The chart can create this SCC automatically:
+The chart can create this SCC automatically.

 The SCC is managed as a standard Helm release resource and will be created on install and removed on uninstall.

+**Helm User Permissions:** When `openshift.createSCC: true`, the user or service account running Helm must have permission to create, update, and delete `SecurityContextConstraints` resources at the cluster level.

 To use an existing SCC instead, set `openshift.createSCC=false`, define `openshift.sccName` with the name of your SCC, and ensure the SCC is created prior to deployment.
 The SCC must be bound to the service account manually before